opentofu/opentofu/internal/encryption/keyprovider/README.md

 ### Implementing the descriptor

 The descriptor is very simple, you need to implement the [`Descriptor`](descriptor.go) interface in a type.
 (It does not have to be a struct.)
 However, make sure that the `ConfigStruct` always returns a struct with `hcl` tags on it.
+For more information on the `hcl` tags, see the [gohcl documentation](https://godocs.io/github.com/hashicorp/hcl/v2/gohcl).

 ### The config struct